php-telegram-bot/core/README.md

 all sorts to bring automated interactions to the mobile platform.
 This Bot aims to provide a platform where one could simply write a plugin and have interactions in a matter of minutes.
-- The Bot supports Reply Markup and handle commands in group chat with multiple bot.
+The Bot can:
-- The Bot can retrive update with webhook and by getUpdate methods.
+- retrive update with webhook and by getUpdate methods.
+- supports all types and methods according to Telegram API (2015 October 8).
+- handle commads in chat with other bots.

+It is ready for the channels support.

 ## Instructions